-A responsive web design responds to the various devices having different screen sizes and resolutions.
-According to an estimate there are more than 232 sizes of screens available, which can support website layouts such as graphics, videos and web content.
+A responsive web design responds to various devices having different screen sizes and resolutions.
+According to an estimate, there are more than 232 sizes of screens available, which can support website layouts such as graphics, videos, and web content.

-Flexible Websites: In recent years, the use of handheld or portable devices has increased rapidly.
-The devices such as the smartphones, tablets and mini-laptops are frequently used by the users to access the internet adding the high amount of traffic to the websites.
-Therefore, there is a need to develop flexible websites, which can fit in all types of screens available in the markets.
-And, the responsive website designs accomplish the requirements efficiently.
+In recent years, the use of handheld or portable devices has increased rapidly.
+The devices such as smartphones, tablets, and mini-laptops are frequently used by users to access the internet adding a high amount of traffic to the websites.
+Therefore, there is a need to develop flexible websites, which can fit all types of screens available in the markets.
+And, responsive website designs accomplish the requirements efficiently.

-Quick Navigation: Such website designs have to shrink or spread according to the screens.
-The use of CSS and PHP technology has helped in facilitating easy navigation to the users.
-To streamline the navigation on the websites a variety of menu buttons, links, and collapsing or expanding texts are used to provide high-end experience to the users.
+Such website designs have to shrink or spread according to the screens.
+The use of CSS and PHP technology has helped in facilitating easy navigation for the users.
+To streamline the navigation on the websites a variety of menu buttons, links, and collapsing or expanding texts are used to provide a high-end experience to the users.

-Minimize Loading Time: A responsive website has a clutter free design and browser compatibility features.
-This facilitates in loading the web pages quickly and easily on various device screens.
-Moreover, the web designs are rigorously checked at every developing lifecycle to develop the bug free websites.
+A responsive website has a clutter-free design and browser compatibility features.
+This facilitates loading the web pages quickly and easily on various device screens.
+Moreover, the web designs are rigorously checked at every developing lifecycle to develop bug-free websites.

-Moreover, Google is constantly updating its algorithms to provide a better experience to the internet users.
-All the updates released during the past two years have completely focused on the quality of the content, good link building and web designs.
+Moreover, Google is constantly updating its algorithms to provide a better experience to internet users.
+All the updates released during the past two years have completely focused on the quality of the content, good link building, and web designs.